 "Earth River Expeditions is the premier river runner in the world.
 Their staff includes the finest guides to be found.
 They have guided descents down some of the toughest whitewater on Earth."– ESPN Television

-Not only have Earth River guides safely taken care of our guests for the past 23 years but their contribution to our exploratory and conservation work has been immeasurable.
+Not only have Earth River guides safely taken care of our guests for the past 25 years but their contribution to our exploratory and conservation work has been immeasurable.
 It takes a special kind of person to deal with the unforseen challenges associated with first descents, exploratories and conservation trips.
 It is imperitive that the seasoned clients we take on exploratories and the neophyte, non paying media and policy makers that come on conservation expeditions, feel secure during the challenging situations that are bound to arise on these kinds of trips.
-Our guides are hand picked.
+Our guides are hand picked, motovated and extremely accomplished beyond river guiding.
 As marvelous as the destinations we visit are, they will tell you that the highlight of their work is sharing those amazing places with our guests.
-The camaraderie built while sharing special places in the wilderness can last a lifetime.
-The “Personal Reflections” area of each guide bio is a window into who they are beyond their world class guiding skills.
+Make sure to read the “Personal Reflections” at the bottom of each guide bio.
+They are a window into who Earth River guides are beyond their world class guiding skills.

 "Eric is one of the best in the business - Obsessed with safety."National Geographic Magazine